agoat-io/agoat-vendor-v2/reactjs-app-ui/requirements-nf-tech/ui-framework-radix.md

 10. **Custom theme combinations shall maintain compatibility with Radix Themes' design system principles**
 11. **Theme switching shall be implemented using Radix Themes' native theme configuration options**
 12. **The system shall provide a clear separation between preconfigured and custom theme implementations**
+13. **Theme changes shall affect all page content and components consistently across the application**
+14. **A configuration panel shall be accessible via a standardized icon on all application pages**
+15. **The configuration panel shall utilize Radix Icons for all iconography**
+16. **The configuration icon shall be appropriately positioned and styled for easy discovery and access**

 ## Implementation Standards
 - Utilize `@radix-ui/react-*` packages for all component primitives